On the edge-biclique graph and the iterated edge-biclique operator: Introduction

 In this work we study edge-biclique graphs not only because of their mathematical interest but also because in real-life problems, bicliques often represent the relation between two types of entities (each partition of the biclique) therefore it would make sense to study when two objects (bicliques) share a common relationship (an edge) more than just an entity (a vertex).

 We first study the relation between $G$ and $KB_e(G)$ in terms of connectivity and we present a polynomial time algorithm to decide if $KB_e(G)$ is connected or not.
 In the rest of the paper, we define and focus on the \textit{iterated edge-biclique graph}, denoted by $KB_e^k(G)$, that is, the graph obtained by applying to $G$ the edge-biclique operator $k$ times iteratively.
 We give some non-trivial sufficient conditions for a graph to be convergent or divergent under the $KB_e$ operator that are based on induced substructures.
-Later, we study \textit{burgeon graphs} and its relation with line graphs and edge-biclique graphs.
+Later, we study \textit{burgeon graphs} and its relation with line graphs and edge-biclique graphs\footnote{\textit{Burgeon graphs} have been studied under the name of \textit{inflated graphs} mainly considering the domination problem~\cite{burgeon1,burgeon3,burgeon2}.}.
 We also characterize its behavior under the $KB_e$ operator.
 To finish, we propose some conjectures that would help to fully characterize the behavior of any graph under the $KB_e$ operator.

 This work is organized as follows.
 In Section 2 the necessary notation is given.
 In Section 3 we give connectivity results of $KB_e(G)$.
 In Section 4 and Section 5 we present some results about convergent and divergent graphs, respectively.
 In Section 6, we study \textit{burgeon graphs}.
 Finally, in Section 7 we state some general conjectures on the subject.